OdatNurd/OverrideAudit/README.md

 override support context menus that allows you to quickly bulk diff, open or diff them in their own distinct view.

 ### `OverrideAudit: Bulk Diff Single Package` ###

-This command operates identically to the bulk diff of all packages with the exception that instead of calculating a diff for all overrides in all packages you are instead prompted via a quick panel for a single package to diff instead.
+This command operates identically to the `Bulk Diff All Packages` command, with the exception that instead of calculating a diff for all overrides in all packages you are instead prompted via a quick panel for a single package to diff instead.

+You can also access a bulk diff of a single package via a context menu on the name of a package in a `Package Report`, `Override Report` or a `Bulk Diff` report.

 ### `OverrideAudit: Refresh Report` ###

-This command is available from within an OverrideAudit report view (Package list, Override list, or Bulk Diff) via the Command Palette, context menu or main menu, and allows you to quickly re-run the same report.
+This command is available from within all OverrideAudit report views (`Package Report`, `Override Report`, or `Bulk Diff`) via the Command Palette, context menu or main menu, and allows you to quickly re-run the same report.

-When a report is refreshed, OverrideAudit ignores the current values of the `reuse_views` and `clear_existing` option and operates as if they are both set to `true` so that the existing report will be replaced.
+When a report is refreshed, OverrideAudit ignores the current values of the `reuse_views` and `clear_existing` options and operates as if they are both set to `true` so that the existing report will be replaced.

-This command is also available as a context menu entry from within the report view or its associated tab.
+This command is also available as a context menu entry from within a report view or its associated editor tab.

 ### `OverrideAudit: Swap Diff/Override View` ###

 This command is only available in the Command Palette while the current file is either an edit session for an override or a diff of an override.

-Unlike most other commands, this does not appear in the top level `Tools > OverrideAudit` menu, instead appearing in the context menu for the current view as appropriate.
-In this case the menu item tells you explicitly whether it will edit or diff the current file.
+Although this command does not appear in the top level `Tools > OverrideAudit` menu, it does appear within the context menu of an appropriate file view, as well as on the context menu of an override file from within an `Override Report` or `Bulk Diff`.

-When used in a diff, the override will be opened for editing or the currently open view into the file will be focused, if present.
-When used in a view that is editing an override, the command will instead open a diff of the override based on the current file content on disk.
+Additionally, OverrideAudit contains a key binding to the standard Sublime key for swapping between associated files (<kbd>Alt+O</kbd> on Windows/Linux or
+<kbd>&#8984;+Alt+Up</kbd> on MacOS) that operates from within an appropriate
+file view.

-In either case, the existing edit or diff view will be switched to/updated, regardless of the current values of the `reuse_view` and `clear_existing` settings.
+Regardless of how you trigger the command, any existing edit or diff view for this override will be switched to directly.
+In the case of a diff view, the diff will be recalculated, allowing any *saved* changes to be immediately reflected.

+This command ignores the current values of the `reuse_view` and `clear_existing` settings and operates as if they are both set to `true` in order to ensure that you don't end up with a large number of duplicate views.

+### `OverrideAudit: Delete Override` ###

+This command is only available in the Command Palette while the current file is either an edit session for an override or a diff of an override.

+Like the `Swap Diff/Override View` command, this command does not appear in the top level `Tools > OverrideAudit` menu but does appear within the context menu of an appropriate file view and on the context menu of an override file from within an `Override Report` or `Bulk Diff`.

+This command will delete the current override after prompting you to verify that you really mean to delete this file.
+OverrideAudit attempts to send the override to the trash using the same internal mechanism that Sublime Text uses to delete files.

+When an override is deleted, any existing edit sessions of the override will remain open, and Sublime will indicate that they have unsaved changes because the file is missing.

+The configuration setting `confirm_delete` can be set to `false` if you want to be able to delete overrides without being prompted first.

 ---